discordjs/guide/guide/interactions/slash-commands.md

 await interaction.deferReply({ ephemeral: true });
 ```

+It is not possible to edit a reply to be ephemeral later.
 ### Follow-ups

 Replying to slash commands is great and all, but what if you want to send multiple responses instead of just one?
-Follow-up messages got you covered, you can use `BaseInteraction#followUp()` to send multiple responses:
+Follow-up messages have got you covered, you can use `BaseInteraction#followUp()` to send multiple responses:

 ::: warning
 After the initial response, an interaction token is valid for 15 minutes, so this is the timeframe in which you can edit the response and send follow-up messages.